neurodata/checklists/matrix.md

 1. label pairs plots by estimated cluster and overlay voronoi diagrams (induced by mclust++)

-1. for each level,
+### Iterate for each level

 1. heatmap, sorted by child node
 2. violion plot, separated by child node
 1. outlier plot for each child node
 1. mean for each child node, and difference between children
 1. correlation matrix for each child node, and difference between children
 1. cumulative variance for each child node
 1. pairs plots for each child node
 1. compute eigendecomposiiton of covariance matrix
 1. scatter plot of embedded features